 “We understand that there has to be a reason to join, something tangible that we can give back to our members,” said Brett.

-The Prairies chapter holds a monthly xChange night, usually on the first Monday of each month, where photographers and illustrators can get together to exchange ideas and where new members can meet mentors.
-Not only that, but the chapter will be holding an annual Stampede party as well as its first ever ClipUp night on June 2, something that is very exciting to members.
+The Prairies chapter holds a monthly xChange night, usually on the first Monday of each month.
+Photographers and illustrators get together to exchange ideas and new members can meet mentors.
+The Prairie chapter will be holding an annual Stampede party in Calgary.
+The inaugural ClipUp night is on June 2, it’s a LoFi 1 night only gallery show of the members work with a competitive twist.

 “ClipUp night is great because it allows members from all over the Prairies to participate because they can submit their work electronically,” said Brett, now in his third term as a board member.
 “Next month’s theme is ‘Transform.’
 People will submit their work to one print house.
 The images will then be hung without name cards and everyone attending will get two secret votes– with the winner receiving the coveted Clipup trophy.”